wp-plugins/fullscreen-galleria/readme.txt

 3. Showing map for photos that have gps coordinates

 == Changelog ==

+= 0.6.6 =
+* Fill camera info from exif on upload.
+* Only show images that are linked to image file in carousel.

 = 0.6.5 =
 * Updated [Galleria](http://galleria.io/) to 1.2.9